 On the 24th of December KST, Gen.G debuted the team’s new roster for 2018.
 Life made his professional debut as Gen.G’s new support player, while Peanut, the veteran LCK jungler, also played his first game under the Gen.G banner.
 The team faced Sandbox Gaming and won the match with a 2:0 match score, progressing to the next round of KeSPA Cup.

 After the game, Ashley Kang interviewed Ruler about the new Gen.G roster, his thoughts on the recent Riot patches and why he thinks “It’s good to be single”.

 Hello Ruler, congratulations on progressing to Round 2 of KeSPA Cup.
 How do you feel about the match against Sandbox Gaming?

-Ruler: With my individual performance, I don’t think I’ve made too many mistakes in the game so I am happy about that.
-As a team, however, it feels that [Gen.G] still can do more work around teamwork.
+Ruler: With my individual performance, I don’t think I’ve made too many mistakes in the game so I’m happy about that.
+As a team, however, it feels like [Gen.G] can still improve around teamwork.
 So we will continue to work hard.

 You showed an impressive performance against Sandbox Gaming.
 For Game 1 you almost single-handedly turned the game around while on Xayah.
 Can you tell us more about your performance?